razorpay/blade/packages/blade/src/components/Carousel/_decisions/decisions.md

 ### **Variant 1: Without visibleItems:**

-When the `visibleItems` are not defined (or set to undefined) carousel becomes variant 1, which can have:
+When the `visibleItems` is set to `autofit`, the carousel will automatically adjust and fit however many carouselItems it can in the available space & it can have:

 - Automatic bleed support
 - Scroll Overlay support